japila-books/spark-sql-internals/docs/physical-operators/GenerateUnsafeProjection.md

 ====
 `createCode` is used when:

-* `CreateNamedStructUnsafe` is requested to link:spark-sql-Expression-CreateNamedStructUnsafe.adoc#doGenCode[generate a Java source code]
+* `CreateNamedStructUnsafe` is requested to spark-sql-Expression-CreateNamedStructUnsafe.md#doGenCode[generate a Java source code]

 * `GenerateUnsafeProjection` is requested to <<create, create a UnsafeProjection>>

-* `CodegenSupport` is requested to link:spark-sql-CodegenSupport.adoc#prepareRowVar[prepareRowVar] (to link:spark-sql-CodegenSupport.adoc#consume[generate a Java source code to consume generated columns or row from a physical operator])
+* `CodegenSupport` is requested to spark-sql-CodegenSupport.md#prepareRowVar[prepareRowVar] (to spark-sql-CodegenSupport.md#consume[generate a Java source code to consume generated columns or row from a physical operator])

-* `HashAggregateExec` is requested to link:spark-sql-SparkPlan-HashAggregateExec.adoc#doProduceWithKeys[doProduceWithKeys] and link:spark-sql-SparkPlan-HashAggregateExec.adoc#doConsumeWithKeys[doConsumeWithKeys]
+* `HashAggregateExec` is requested to spark-sql-SparkPlan-HashAggregateExec.md#doProduceWithKeys[doProduceWithKeys] and spark-sql-SparkPlan-HashAggregateExec.md#doConsumeWithKeys[doConsumeWithKeys]

-* `BroadcastHashJoinExec` is requested to link:spark-sql-SparkPlan-BroadcastHashJoinExec.adoc#genStreamSideJoinKey[genStreamSideJoinKey] (when generating the Java source code for joins)
+* `BroadcastHashJoinExec` is requested to spark-sql-SparkPlan-BroadcastHashJoinExec.md#genStreamSideJoinKey[genStreamSideJoinKey] (when generating the Java source code for joins)
 ====